When is Joshua vs Bakole?

 Joshua vs Bakole form

-Joshua has beaten 4 of his last 5 opponents, stopping 3 of them, going the distance once.
+Anthony Joshua has stopped 4 of his last 5 opponents.

-Prior to that, he had defeated Francis Ngannou on March 8, 2024, by knockout in the 2nd round at Kingdom Arena, Riyadh, Saudi Arabia.
+Before that, he had beaten Francis Ngannou on March 8, 2024, by knockout in the 2nd round at Kingdom Arena, Riyadh, Saudi Arabia.

-Before that, he had defeated Ihor Shevadzutskyi on April 22, 2023, by technical knockout in the 3rd round at Rzeszow, Poland.
+He had won against Ihor Shevadzutskyi on April 22, 2023, by technical knockout in the 3rd round at Rzeszow, Poland.

 Activity check